Your basket is empty.

 Goldsmiths Students’ Union sees students as part of an academic community, and believe that meaningful student participation in academic life includes having a say and being heard on any and every issue that affects them.
 Getting involved in representation also means students can develop valuable research and organisational skills which can be brought into cultural and creative work, further academic pursuits, or activism and advocacy.

 Programme Reps are the core of the union’s representation structure.
-A Programme Rep is a student who has been elected by their programme or department to communicate the views of their cohort to the College and the Students’ Union.
+A Programme Rep is a student who has been elected by their peers in their programme to communicate the views of their cohort to the College and the Students’ Union.
 Student Reps are your first point of contact as a student, for bringing your views forward with the staff on your programme or department.

 The purpose of Programme Reps is not solely to report complaints, but to also provide constructive comments and work in partnership with the Union and College to continuously improve the student experience.